nosretepea/site-2/README.md

 # https://www.ashleyp.dev/

-Personal website built with Svelte+SvelteKit using Typescript and SCSS and hosted with Vercel.
+A static website built with Svelte+SvelteKit using Typescript and SCSS and hosted with Vercel.